avigewirtz/avigewirtz.github.io-/gcc-build-process/the-four-stage-build-process/example-single-file-program.md

 ```
 {% endcode %}

-Notice that the comment is removed, the contents of stdio.h were inserted, and the EOF macro was replaced with -1.
-At this point, our program contains raw C code only, with declarations of printf and getChar functions at the top.
+As you can see, this file contains only raw C code—no comments or prwproxessor directives.
+The contents of stdio.h were inserted, and the EOF macro was replaced with -1.

 {% hint style="success" %}
 You can think of the preprocessor as a "search-and-replace" tool: